Economic Calendar

 Data Definitions

-Bear Market: A bear market is a condition in which securities prices fall and widespread pessimism causes the stock market’s downward spiral to be selfsustaining.
+Bear Market: A bear market is a condition in which securities prices fall and widespread pessimism causes the stock market’s downward spiral to be self sustaining.
 Although figures vary, a downturn of 20 percent or more from a peak in multiple broad market indexes, such as the Dow Jones Industrial Average (DJIA) or Standard & Poor’s 500 Index (S&P 500), over a two-month period is considered an entry into a bear market.